-Implied volatility is the level of expected price variability backed out of an option’s market price.
+Implied volatility is the volatility input that makes an option-pricing model reproduce an option’s observed market premium.
 It is not observed directly in the underlying asset, and it is not calculated from a historical series of returns.
-Instead, it is the volatility input that makes a pricing model reproduce the premium at which an option is trading.
-In that sense, implied volatility is a market-implied form of volatility: a priced estimate of uncertainty over the life of a specific contract.
+Instead, it is a model-implied reading of how much uncertainty the options market is pricing over the life of a specific contract.
+In that sense, implied volatility is a market-implied form of volatility: a priced estimate of uncertainty tied to one option’s strike and expiry.

 How Implied Volatility Is Derived

-Options are quoted as premiums, but market participants often restate those premiums in volatility terms so contracts can be compared more consistently.
-The logic runs backward from price to input: start with the observed option premium, hold the other pricing inputs constant, and solve for the volatility number that matches the traded price.
+Options trade as premiums, but market participants often restate those premiums in volatility terms so contracts can be compared more consistently.
+The logic runs backward from price to input: start with the observed option premium, hold the other pricing inputs constant, and solve for the volatility number that allows the model to match the traded price.
 Implied volatility is therefore inferred from option pricing rather than measured as a standalone market variable.

 Because it is derived this way, the reading always belongs to a particular option.
 Strike, time to expiry, the underlying price, rates, dividends, and market convention all influence the final quote.
-An asset does not have one universal implied-volatility number in the abstract.
+The relevant horizon is the contract-specific window from now until that option expires, not some open-ended statement about long-run uncertainty.
+An asset therefore does not have one universal implied-volatility number in the abstract.
 It has a set of implied-volatility readings across its option chain.

 The Structure of Implied Volatility